 After deciding what needs to be created, video game art directors must hire talented staff that can pull it off.
 Because the visual aspects of a game are so important, the art department can be quite large, even just for the making of a single game.

 The process of creating a computer or video game begins in much the same way that a television show or film is created.
 The art director may start with the client's concept or create one in-house in collaboration with staff members.
 Once a concept has been created, the art director sketches a rough storyboard based on the producer's ideas, and the plan is presented for review to the creative director.
 The next step is to develop a finished storyboard, with larger and more detailed frames (the individual scenes) in color.
 This storyboard is presented to the client for review and used as a guide for the executive producer.

 Technology plays an increasingly important role in the art director's job.
 Most video game art directors, for example, use a variety of computer software programs, including Adobe InDesign, FrameMaker, Illustrator, and Photoshop; as well as more specialized 3D game creation tools such as Lightwave, 3ds Max, and Maya.

 Video game art directors may work on more than one game at a time and must be able to keep numerous, unrelated details straight.
 They often work under pressure of a deadline and yet must remain calm and pleasant when dealing with clients and staff.
-Because they are supervisors, video game art directors are often called upon to resolve problems, not only with projects but with employees as well.
+Video game art directors are responsible for supervising the production process and staff, so they are often called upon to resolve problems with projects as well as with employees.